This is the page for information about job vacancies at Motu including:

 Motu has very little funding to directly support visiting researchers, so you will likely need to source your own.

-If you are interested in visiting Motu, please contact Adam Jaffe or any of the Senior Fellows.
+If you are interested in visiting Motu, please contact any of the Senior Fellows.